 The Passport Advantage part number structure of License plus 12 months of Software Subscription & Support (S&S), S&S renewal, S&S Reinstatement, and trade-up licenses (where offered) is consistent across PVU and Passport Advantage program offerings.

-The prices of a few Processor Value Unit programs are so low that when using thequantity of 1 they would yield prices of less than one U.S. dollar.
-These products arealso typically acquired in large numbers.
-Therefore, a 10 Processor Value Unitminimum was created for ease of ordering, billing, and administration.
-Tivoli Storage Manager is an example of a product with these types of parts.
+The prices of a few Processor Value Unit programs are so low that when using the quantity of 1 they would yield prices of less than one U.S. dollar.
+These products are also typically acquired in large numbers.
+Therefore, a 10 Processor Value Unit minimum was created for ease of ordering, billing, and administration.

 The required PVU entitlements for the middleware Software license are determined by the multiplication of (A) the PVU per core rating and (B) the total number of processor cores of the server on which the middleware is installed.
 For example, 2 cores * 50PVU per core = 100 PVU.